vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

 <b>NOTICE:</b> Master Aaron has changed the deadline of the <a href="https://vchan2.github.io/Challenges/2020-21Winter_Break.pdf"> Winter Break math challenges </a> to Dec.
-31. Please submit to <a href="mailto:vincent.chan@renertschool.ca">vincent.chan@renertschool.ca</a> with the subject "2020-2021 Winter Break Math Challenges"
+31. Please submit to <a href="mailto:vincent.chan@renertschool.ca">vincent.chan@renertschool.ca</a> with the subject "MAHMC Solutions"

 <a href="https://forms.gle/xAm1p13AZw4eG1jD9"> Chapter 5 test submission </a>